ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 ---
 ### 3. File-Level Metadata

 We suggest researchers archiving model data include 2 types of file-level metadata.
-For more details see [ESS-DIVE File-level Metadata](https://github.com/ess-dive-community/essdive-file-level-metadata)
+For more details see [ESS-DIVE File-level Metadata](https://github.com/ess-dive-community/essdive-file-level-metadata).
+Note that one possible option is to use ncdump to create a metadata CSV file for NetCDF and HDF5 files.
 ![File-level metadata](https://github.com/ess-dive-community/essdive-model-data-archiving-guidelines/blob/main/Model%20Data%20Guidelines%20-%20FLMD.png)